Smoothing Policies and Safe Policy Gradients: Preliminaries

 where the superscript on states and actions denotes the $i$-th trajectory of the dataset and $b$ is a (possibly time-dependent and vector-valued) control variate, or \textit{baseline}.
-Both estimators are unbiased for any action-independent baseline\footnote{Also valid action-dependent baselines have been proposed.
-See~\cite{tucker2018mirage} for a recent discussion.}. \citet{peters2008reinforcement} prove that Algorithm \ref{alg:pg} with the GPOMDP estimator is equivalent to Monte-Carlo PGT~\citep[Policy Gradient Theorem,][]{sutton2000policy}, and provide variance-minimizing baselines for both REINFORCE and GPOMDP, called \textit{Peter's baselines} henceforth.
+Both estimators are unbiased for any action-independent baseline.\footnote{Also valid action-dependent baselines have been proposed.
+See~\citep{tucker2018mirage} for a discussion.} \citet{peters2008reinforcement} prove that Algorithm \ref{alg:pg} with the \textsc{G(PO)MDP} estimator is equivalent to Monte-Carlo PGT~\citep[Policy Gradient Theorem,][]{sutton2000policy}, and provide variance-minimizing baselines for both \textsc{REINFORCE} and \textsc{G(PO)MDP}.

-Algorithm~\ref{alg:pg} is called \textit{actor-only} to discriminate it from \textit{actor-critic} policy gradient algorithms~\citep{sutton2000policy,peters2005natural,silver2014deterministic,schulman2015trust,wang2016sample,mnih2016asynchronous,wu2017scalable,ciosek2018expected,haarnoja2018soft,espeholt2018impala}, where an approximate value function, or \textit{critic} is employed in the gradient computation.
-In this work, we will focus on actor-only algorithms, for which safety guarantees are more easily proven\footnote{The distinction is not so sharp, as a critic can be seen as a baseline and vice-versa.
-We call \textit{critic} an \textit{explicit} value function estimate used in policy gradient estimation.
-Moreover, actor-only methods are necessarily episodic.
-Actor-critic algorithms tend to have the time step, not the episode, as their atomic update, although typically resolving to equally large batch updates~\citep{duan2018benchmarking}.}.
-A remarkable exception is the proof of convergence of actor-critic methods with compatible function approximation provided by~\citet{Bhatnagar2009actorcritic}.
+Algorithm~\ref{alg:pg} is called \textit{actor-only} to discriminate it from \textit{actor-critic} policy gradient algorithms~\citep{konda1999actor}, where an approximate value function, or \textit{critic}, is employed in the gradient computation.
+In this work, we will focus on actor-only algorithms, for which safety guarantees are more easily proven.\footnote{The distinction is not so sharp, as a critic can be seen as a baseline and vice-versa.
+We call \textit{critic} an \textit{explicit} value function estimate used in policy gradient estimation. } Generalizations of Algorithm \ref{alg:pg} include reducing the variance of gradient estimates through baselines and other stochastic-optimization techniques~\citep[\eg][]{papini2018stochastic,shen2019hessian,xu2020sample} using a vector step size~\citep{yu2006fast, papini2017adaptive}; making the step size \textit{adaptive}, \ie iteration and/or data-dependent~\citep{pirotta2013adaptive}; making the batch size $N$ also adaptive~\citep{papini2017adaptive}; applying a preconditioning matrix to the gradient, as in Natural Policy Gradient~\citep{kakade2002natural} and second-order methods~\citep{furmston2012unifying}.